U.S. says Putin being misled, as Ukraine refugee tally hits 4 million

 Medinsky outlined some of Ukraine’s commitments, some of which Russia said it had demanded “for years,” including Ukraine’s promise not to join NATO, renunciation of nuclear weapons, a refusal to host foreign military bases and military contingents, and to conduct military exercises only with the consent of guarantor states, including Russia.

-These set of principles, Medinsky said, gave way to a “possible future agreement.”
+These sets of principles, Medinsky said, gave way to a “possible future agreement.”

 But Kremlin spokesman Dmitry Peskov poured cold water on hopes of a speedy resolution, saying that an agreement is not close.
 “So far, we cannot say anything very promising, any breakthroughs.
 There’s still a long, long way to go,” he told reporters.